Second Reading: James 2:1-5

 As we learned in last week's lesson, James wrote to a Jewish Christian audience.
 He stressed the moral duty of the Law over the ritual and against those who saw faith as the only necessary ingredient in salvation.
 So, James actually had two implicit antagonists: Jewish synagogues with their connection to Temple cult and libertine Christians.

-In this passage, James again argued for the morality as basis for faith in Christ.
-While the passage seemed self evident, there were a few undercurrents worth mentioning.
+In this passage, James again argued for the mortality as basis for faith in Christ.
+While the passage seems self evident, there were a few undercurrents worth mentioning.
 First, this was a letter to a community (or communities).
 So, the intended audience was greater than the leadership.
 (Yet, 2:2-4 seemed to be addressed to leadership.)
 Second, the clear-cut, yet extreme choice was more of a Semitic rhetorical device than an actual problem.
 (After all, any leader who treated a poor man so badly would cause a scandal to the community.
-His attitude would be an insult the common virtue of hospitality.)
+His attitude would be an insult to the common virtue of hospitality.)
 Finally, the words "judging" and "judge" in 2:4 seemed to compare the evil doer with a Jewish synagogue leader.
 Such a leader could seat a guest in a place of honor during services.
 (Was James accusing his synagogue counterparts as being money hungry and social snobs?)

-With these thoughts in mind, let us look to the real issue in this passage.
+With these thoughts in mind, let us look at the real issue in this passage.
 James did not address a real problem, per se, but an attitude: social prejudice.
 Almost everyone prefers to associate with those of their same social standing.
 Or higher.
 Almost everyone wants to climb the social ladder.
 Few want to descend.
 No one wants to be poor, hungry, and dressed in rags.
 Let, as James rightfully pointed out, the poor are rich in faith.
 Their faith is the quiet backbone to the community.
-They eagerly share what they have with others, without a thought to tomorrow.
+They eagerly share what they have with others, without a thought for tomorrow.
 For their tomorrow depends upon the Lord's goodness.

 The Lord Jesus came to save all, including those who are shunned.
 If social prejudice disconnects us from the shunned, how can we claim to be faithful followers?
 The faith James professed pointed to the Lord in glory (2:1), the judge of all.
 If we don't judge the way he does (without favor) how can we claim to be truly Christian?